SW-g16/sw/documentation/final-report.md

 This diagram illustrates the main structure of our code.

+`__main__.py` is run by a system administrator, who is prompted whether to
+    - (re)start the stardog dbms
+    - reset the database,
+    - download new data from the data sources,
+    - mine(produce/construct/convert) new data from the source data
+    - initiate LDR
+    - initiate the temporary interface

+`interface.py` is a python script using flask to manage `interface.html`.
+`interface.html` is visited by end users, and contains visualizations and some pages for certain dataviews.
+It also links to `LD-R`, through which users can browse all our data through LD-R's generic data view.

+`database.ttl` is queryable from anywhere by sending a get requests to the endpoint managed by stardog.

 ### Data Mining

 The process of generating semantic triples from non-semantic sources.